Jose Alvarado (basketball)

-Jose Alvarado (born April 12, 1998) is a Puerto Rican-American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
-He played college basketball for the Georgia Tech Yellow Jackets.
-Since 2022, he has represented Puerto Rico in international competitions.
-Alvarado is nicknamed "Grand Theft Alvarado" because of his exceptional ability to generate steals.
+Jose Alvarado (born April 12, 1998) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA) since 2026.
+He is nicknamed "Grand Theft Alvarado" for his exceptional ability to generate steals, as well as his defensive prowess.
+Before joining the NBA, he played college basketball for the Georgia Tech Yellow Jackets from 2017 to 2021.
+Since 2022, he has also represented Puerto Rico in international competitions, including the 2024 Summer Olympics.
+When the Knicks beat the Spurs in the 2026 NBA Finals, he became the third Puerto Rican to win a championship, after Butch Lee with the Los Angeles Lakers in 1980, and J. J. Barea with the Dallas Mavericks in 2011.
+He is currently the only native New Yorker on the Knicks' roster.

 Early life

+Alvarado was born in Brooklyn.
+His father, Jose Alvarado Sr., is an electrician of Puerto Rican descent and his mother, Odilia Martinez, is of Mexican descent and was a stay-at-home mom.
+He lived in Lindsay Park in Williamsburg, Brooklyn and the Pomonok Houses public housing project in Pomonok, Queens.
 Alvarado played football in his childhood but quit after injuring his neck.
+He attended PS 200 in Queens for elementary school and played Catholic Youth Organization basketball at St Ann's in Flushing, Queens.
+He has stated that this experience, provided by his parents, is where his passion for the game developed.

-He played basketball for Christ the King Regional High School in Middle Village, Queens, in New York City.
+He later played basketball for Christ the King Regional High School in Middle Village, Queens, in New York City.
 As a junior, Alvarado averaged 17 points and 6.5 assists per game and was named Catholic High School Athletic Association (CHSAA) Player of the Year.
 As a senior, he recorded 18 points, 10 rebounds, 10 assists and 10 steals, the first quadruple-double in school history, in a December 22, 2016, win over Xaverian High School.
 In his senior season, Alvarado averaged 17.9 points per game and led Christ the King to the CHSAA intersectional quarterfinals.
 He was named TimesLedger Player of the Year.

-Alvarado was considered a four-star recruit by ESPN and Rivals and a three-star recruit by 247Sports in the 2017 class.
-On September 15, 2016, he committed to play college basketball for Georgia Tech over offers from Rutgers and Seton Hall, among others.
+Alvarado was considered a four-star recruit by ESPN and a three-star recruit by 247Sports.com in the 2017 class.

+In September 2016, he committed to play college basketball for Georgia Tech over offers from Rutgers and Seton Hall, among others.
 Georgia Tech head coach Josh Pastner had first seen Alvarado at the Nike Elite Youth Basketball League.